shelleywong/CSCI211-Course-Materials/Labs/lab03.md

 1. Look at the files in the lab03_sentence directory, including the Makefile and the source code files (main.cpp, sentence.cpp, and sentence.h).
 You can use the `cat` command to display file contents in the terminal (e.g. `cat main.cpp`) or open up each file using the editor of your choice.<br>s

-Why does main.o depend on sentence.h?
-(Answer on the google survey)
+ON SURVEY: Why does main.o depend on sentence.h?

 2. Type:
 ```
 $ make
 ```

-What files were created after you typed `make` for the first time?
-(Answer on the google survey)<br>
+ON SURVEY: What files were created after you typed `make` for the first time? <br>

 3. Now type:
 ```